HelithaNimnaka/PDF-based-chatbot/README.md

 ### **Step 7: Search for Relevant Chunks in FAISS**
 - Perform **similarity search** using FAISS to find the **most relevant text chunks** for a given query.
+- Finds text chunks similar to the query using FAISS nearest neighbor search.
+- Uses cosine similarity (inverted Euclidean distance) for ranking.

 ### **Step 8: Generate Answer Using DeepSeek-LLM**
 - Use **retrieved context** from FAISS to **construct a prompt**.